xd-sarthak/backend/README.md

-# VideoShare – YouTube-like Video Hosting Platform 🎥
+# STREAMLY – YouTube-like Video Hosting Platform 🎥

 A robust and scalable backend application built using **Node.js**, **Express.js**, and **MongoDB**.
 This project powers a full-featured video hosting platform with all essential YouTube-like functionalities.